9 min read

 2. The specification as the "single source of truth"

-Version-control specifications alongside code, this will create the trail where every release is linked to specific spec versions and the tests that validated them.
+Version control specifications alongside code.
+This will create the trail where every release is linked to specific spec versions and the tests that validated them.
 In API development, use the formal specification (like OpenAPI) to generate contract tests.
 This will ensure that the implementation never drifts from the agreed-upon contract, maintaining perfect traceability between the interface design and the backend code.

--- Mitesh Sharma, Engineering Manager at RudderStack
+-- Mitesh Sharma, Director of Engineering at RudderStack

 AI still makes mistakes, especially when faced with too many constraints or detailed specifications.
 So won't the spec-driven approach backfire?